Gold Coast resident, Jason asks

-Casual employment isn’t defined by a set number of hours, or a minimum amount of hours per week, its simply by definition itself.
+Casual employment isn’t defined by a set number of hours or a minimum amount of hours per week, it’s simply by definition itself.
+Also, see the Fair Work Ombudsman’s definition of casual employment.
 When seeking finance, most lenders will request payslips to verify your income.

 Payslips for people employed on a casual basis usually have no mention of sick, or annual leave.
 This isn’t always the case as payslips vary between employers, but it can be one way to determine the nature of your employment and whether or not you’re entitled to leave or if you’re hours are consistent.